HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 ## 1. Finding and downloading Swift observations of T Pyx

+Our first task is to determine which Swift observations are relevant to the source that we are interested in, the recurrent nova T Pyx.

+We are going in with the knowledge that T Pyx has been observed by Swift, but of course there is no guarantee that _your_ source of interest has been, so this is an important exploratory step.

 ### Identifying the Swift observation summary table

+HEASARC maintains tables that contain information about every observation taken by each of the missions in its archive.
+We will use Swift's table to find observations that should be relevant to our source.

+The name of the Swift observation summary table is 'swiftmastr', but as you may not know that a priori, we demonstrate how to identify the correct table for a given mission.

+Using the AstroQuery Python module (specifically this Heasarc object), we list all catalogs that are a) related to Swift, and b) are flagged as 'master' (meaning the summary table of observations).
+This should only return on catalog for any mission you pass to 'keywords':

 ```{code-cell} python
 catalog_name = Heasarc.list_catalogs(master=True, keywords="swift")[0]["name"]